DevSDK/DFD-WEB/Readme.md

 This is a dfd web application.

-First version of DFD-WEB is written by puer javascript and React with react spa application.
+First version of DFD-WEB is written by puer javascript and React with react create app.

 For user state, It used React-Context.